carolinebegg/chrome-extension-summarizer/README.md

 ## Demo Video

-For a detailed demonstration of the installation and usage of the AI Research Assistant Chrome Extension, please watch the [Demo Video](https://youtu.be/your-youtube-link) (will update later).
+For a detailed demonstration of the installation and usage of the AI Research Assistant Chrome Extension, please watch the [Demo Video](https://drive.google.com/drive/folders/1BmYEw35NQfQ339QFwt755QzWto_33I46?usp=drive_link)

 ---